 How Does Disability Insurance Work?

-Disability insurance doesn’t just cover injuries like a broken bone or sprained ankle.
-It also covers illnesses like cancer, depression, diabetes, heart disease, or anything else that prevents you from working.
+Disability insurance doesn't just cover injuries like a broken bone or sprained ankle.
+It also covers illnesses like cancer, depression, diabetes, heart disease, or anything else that prevents an employee from working.

 There are several types of disability insurance:

 - Long-Term Disability Insurance